aws-samples/amazon-devops-guru-connector-servicenow/README.md

 [Create your account in ServiceNow](https://developer.servicenow.com/)

 2. Getting started with credentials
-Go to (https://developer.servicenow.com/) and click your profile.
+Go to (https://developer.servicenow.com/) and click on your profile.
 After activating your instance you can see instance actions on your profile page, click "Manage instance password".
 There are the instance name, instance URL, username, and password.
-You need only intstance URL, username and password.
+You need only intstance URL, username, and password.

 * Basic Authentication (recommended): A user name and password combination used to authenticate to the REST API.
 * API Key: A unique code provided by the REST API to identify the calling application or user.